 When it premiered on Feb 24, Lovely Writer quickly became a hit, because it’s not just a simple love story about Nubsib (Kao Noppakao) and Gene (Up Poompat) and their challenges.
 Throughout the series, it subtly and unsubtly calls out the problems and flaws within the BL industry, from toxic tropes and stereotypes in BL stories to the unfair treatment of BL actors by the industry and fans.
 Another thing it addresses really well is the issue of coming out to the family.

 Nubsib is a handsome actor (and uni student) who gets cast in a drama adaptation of Bad Engineer, a BL novel written by Gene.
-Somehow, the two end up being housemates, but Nubsib has a hidden agenda: he’s been in love with Gene for a while now.
+Somehow, the two end up being housemates, but Nubsib has a hidden agenda: he’s been in love with Gene for a while now, and he lied about who he is in order to live with Gene.
 Unbeknownst to Gene, they were neighbours over a decade ago, back when the two were inseparable.
 However, they were unwittingly separated and set on different paths by their families.
 As the adult Gene slowly falls for Nubsib’s charms, they have to face a number of demons before they can find happiness with each other.

 First, Gene has to find self-acceptance before he can gain acceptance from others – his friends, his family, and basically everyone else.
 Throughout his journey he’s always had an unwavering Nubsib by his side, who shows incredible restraint and patience with Gene.
 The series covered many scenarios emotionally well, especially in the coming-out scenes with their parents.